 Having diabetes, a condition that causes high levels of glucose in the blood, is a risk factor for developing cardiovascular disease.
 High glucose levels can damage the artery walls and make the buildup of fatty deposits (atheroma) more likely.
 If these fatty deposits occur in the coronary arteries, they can lead to possible coronary heart disease and heart attack.

-There are two types of diabetes: type 1, which involves the body being unable to produce insulin and which usually develops in children and young adults, and type 2, which is more likely to affect older people, though is becoming more common in younger people, and which involves the body either not making enough insulin or the body becoming resistant to insulin.
-Type 2 diabetes is closely associated with being overweight and physical inactivity.
+There are two types of diabetes: type 1, which involves the body being unable to produce insulin and which usually develops in children and young adults, and type 2 diabetes, which is more likely to affect older people, though is becoming more common in younger people, and which involves the body either not making enough insulin or the body becoming resistant to insulin.
+Type 2 diabetes is closely associated with a lifestyle that leads to being overweight and physical inactivity.

 Smoking tobacco significantly increases the chance of developing cardiovascular disease.
-Smoking damages and narrows the arteries, making angina pectoris, a condition characterized by pain or discomfort in the center of the chest, caused by the heart muscle not getting enough blood, and heart attack more likely.
-Nicotine also makes the heart beat faster and increases blood pressure, meaning the heart has to work harder to pump blood around the body.
+Smoking damages and narrows the arteries, making angina pectoris and heart attack more likely.
+Angina pectoris is a condition characterized by pain or discomfort in the center of the chest, caused by the heart muscle not getting enough blood.
+16 17 Nicotine also makes the heart beat faster and increases blood pressure, meaning the heart has to work harder to pump blood around the body.
+18

-To see substantial health benefits, the U.S. Department of Health recommends that adults should do at least 150 minutes of moderate to high-intensity exercise per week.
+To see substantial health benefits, experts recommend that adults do at least 150 minutes of moderate to high-intensity exercise per week.
 If this is not possible, any amount of physical activity is always preferable to none at all.
+22

 Being overweight (obesity)

-Being overweight, or obesity, is another leading risk factor for cardiovascular disease.
+Being overweight is another leading risk factor for cardiovascular disease.
 Eating an unhealthy diet and being physically inactive are both contributing factors to being overweight, which is generally defined as having a body mass index (BMI) outside the normal range.
+23

 Taking steps to lose weight through lifestyle and dietary changes can help reduce the risk of a range of cardiovascular conditions, including coronary heart disease and congestive heart failure.